Justices could return cable TV race bias suit to lower court

 WASHINGTON (AP) — The Supreme Court seems likely to overturn a lower court ruling in favor of an African-American media mogul and comedian who’s suing cable giant Comcast for racial discrimination.

-The justices appeared to be in broad agreement Wednesday that an appeals court applied the wrong legal standard in allowing business owner Byron Allen’s suit against Comcast to go forward.
-Allen has a separate lawsuit against Charter Communications.
+The justices appeared to be in broad agreement Wednesday that an appeals court applied the wrong legal standard in allowing business owner Byron Allen’s $20 billion suit against Comcast to go forward.
+Allen has a separate $10 billion lawsuit against Charter Communications.

 Allen says the cable companies refuse to carry his television channels because he’s black.
 The companies say his programming isn’t very good.